shamansir/shamansir.github.io/Blog/drafts/_ui-layouts-in-purescript.md

 ## The Constructor

-Together with Claude, we've made you a constructor which can ease creating the layouts by making it visual instead of just code:
+Together with Claude, we've developed for you a constructor which can ease creating the layouts by making it visual instead of just code:

 TODO

+It can be not that easy to use though, however at least  we tried! :).
+There are several useful features we implemented:

 By enabling encoded sizing labels, you may get visual help on how your layout is structured: